 What should I expect after my appointment?

 You can usually expect some mild discomfort or soreness after deep teeth cleaning.
 Often patients report sensitive teeth and a small amount of bleeding.
-We recommend using over-the-counter painkillers to relieve any pain or discomfort.
-If the pain is severe, we’re able to offer stronger painkillers.
+We recommend using over-the-counter medications to relieve any discomfort.
+If the discomfort becomes severe, we can offer stronger medication.
 Your dentist may recommend that you wait to brush and floss, or at least do so more lightly.

 The Difference Between Teeth Cleaning and Deep Cleaning